Jasienica, Wołomin County

-The village has a population of 3 133.

 Description

 The village is situated on the Cienka river.
 There are: the railway station (Jasienica Mazowiecka), primary school, middle school, kindergarten, public library, fire brigade, church and park (a remnant of the farm) in the village.
 There are three railway bridges, four road bridges (including one on the regional road), footbridges and fords on the Cienka river.

 Regional road No. 634 runs through the village.

 Two railway lines cross seamlessly (viaduct of a single-track line) in the village: